sozu/py-pyracmon/README.md

 n = post.count(db, lambda m: Q.condition(f"blog_id = {m()}", 2))
 ```

-Those methods accept other optional arguments to modify executing queries (ex. applying additional expression around place holder marker) and allow variations of arguments types (ex. `dict` for multiple primary keys).
+Those methods accept some other optional arguments to control executing queries.
+See API documentation for further information.

 ### SQL operations

-The `Connection` object of this library is just a proxy to the `Connection` which conforms to DB-API 2.0, therefore, it also conforms to DB-API 2.0.
-You can post any SQL via `Cursor` obtained by `cursor()`. `helper` attribute of the connection has some helper functions to construct SQL as follows.
+The `Connection` object of this library is just a proxy to the connection object which conforms to DB-API 2.0, therefore, it also conforms to DB-API 2.0.
+You can post any query via `Cursor` obtained by `cursor()`. `Connection` has an additional attribute named `helper` which provides some helper functions to construct SQL as follows.

 ```
 # Fetch blogs and their posts by blog IDs.